Have you ever been drawn to a dog because they have a unique look? Maybe they have facial hair that gives them a distinctive characterful appearance.

 Physical Characteristics: Hard, wiry, dense, short topcoat, with a softer undercoat; head and ears are tan, and the body is a mix of tan and black or dark grizzle; distinctive beard, and they are the largest of the terrier breeds.

 02 of 06

-When you think of dogs with beards, the Miniature Schnauzer might be the breed that springs to many peoples mind.
+When you think of dogs with beards, the Miniature Schnauzer might be the breed that springs to many people's minds.
 They commonly come in salt and pepper coloring and, with their profuse and distinctive eyebrows and beards, they have a bit of an 'old man' look that many breed enthusiasts fall in love with.

 These adaptable little dogs tend to settle just as well in an apartment, providing they get enough exercise, as they will living on a farm.
 They enjoy spending time around their people and, with the right introductions, can get on well with other dogs.
 Because of their ratting background, however, they can have the drive to chase after small furries.

 One thing you may have to work on more than anything else is training to make sure their barking doesn't get out of control.
 They're notoriously vocal and can be prolific alert barkers.
-Mini Schnauzers, with their wiry topcoat, shed very little and their grooming regime isn't intensive.
-Their coat will need to be clipped occasionally to prevent it from getting unruly, and you may even need to trim their eyebrows and beard more frequently too.
+Mini Schnauzers, with their wiry topcoat, they shed very little, and their grooming regime isn't intensive.
+Their coat will need to be clipped every 2 months to prevent it from getting unruly, and you may even need to trim their eyebrows and beard more frequently too.